Current Members

 Camrose, AB

-Greg Bell is a first generation chariot driver who grew up in Wetaskiwin and settled with his family in Camrose.
+Greg Bell is a 1st generation chariot driver who grew up in Wetaskiwin and settled with his family in Camrose.
 With a need for speed, Greg went from a dealership owner with a love for automotive horse power to finding a passion for equine horse power.
 Greg and his family started following the APCCA in 2012 and then traded cheering for lines in 2019.
-In 2016, Greg's wife Lorraine, daughter Kendra, and son Cody were awarded the Family of the Year alongside the Maupin family 2016.
+In 2016, Greg's wife Lorraine, daughter Kendra, and son Cody were awarded the Family of the Year alongside the Maupin family in 2016.
 In 2018, Greg was awarded Volunteer of the Year and was then awarded the Greg Smith Memorial buckle in 2021.
 Greg took home the Viking chariot championship in 2022 and placed 5th overall in his first full season.
 He cherishes his chuckwagon and chariot family and looks forward to many more seasons to come.

 Allan Bengtson